lostintangent/gistpad/README.md

 If you'd like to always use one of these languages, then set one or more of the following settings, and all new playgrounds will include the right files by default: `GistPad > Playgrounds: Markup Language`, `GistPad > Playgrounds: Script Language`, `GistPad > Playgrounds: Stylesheet Language`.
 View the [settings documentation](#configuration-settings) below for more detials.

+Additionally, if you want to use other languages (e.g. Haml, AsciiDoc), check out the [GistPad Contrib](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gistpad-contrib) extension, which provides support for even more playground languages.

 ### External Libraries

 If you need to add any external JavaScript libraries (e.g. `react`) or stylesheets (e.g. `font-awesome`) to your playground, simply click the `Add Playground Library` commmand in the playground "action bar" (or run `GistPad: Add Playground Library` from the command palette).
 This will allow you to search for a library from CDNJS or paste a custom library URL.
 When you select a library, it will be automatically added to your playground.